SDXorg/pysd/docs/structure/abstract_model.rst

 original model as possible.
 Although the information is not used in the output code, it may be necessary for other future output languages or for improvements in the currently supported outputs.
-For example, currently unchangeable constansts (== defined in Vensim) are treated as regular components with Python, but in the future we may want to protect them from user interaction.
+For example, currently unchangeable constants (== defined in Vensim) are treated as regular components with Python, but in the future we may want to protect them from user interaction.